Degree of Engineer — Post MS Program

 Of the 45 units required beyond the M.S., a student must complete a minimum of 21 units (including 6 units of mathematics) of approved courses in advanced study in engineering, science, and mathematics (excluding research, directed study, and seminars) beyond the MS degree.
 These units must be taken for a letter grade, and all courses must be numbered 200 and above.
 Note: One math course may be taken at the 100 level if approved by the advisor.
 Students may register for up to 24 units of Engineer thesis.
 Units which were applied toward the MS degree cannot be used again.
 An advisor approved Engineer’s Degree course proposal must be submitted when applying for Engineer’s Degree candidacy.

 Students in the Engineer degree program must submit an Application for Candidacy no later than the second quarter of Engineer's study.
 This form indicates the courses and thesis work which the student will be using for the degree.
 If the research topic cannot be clearly described when this form is filed, the area of research should be described along with a timetable for identifying a thesis topic.
 Aero/Astro has a department-specific Candidacy form, available in the Aero/Astro Student Services Office.

 For specific information regarding the format and deadlines for submission of theses, please check with the Graduate Degree Progress Office.
-The department recommends that students follow the format defined in the Preparing Engineer Thesis for Electronic Submission.
+The department recommends that students follow the format defined in the Format Requirements for Your Thesis.
 Note: the advisor must sign the thesis before the filing deadline, which is generally the last day of classes during the graduation quarter.